thorlindberg/thesis/README.md

-### Mapping Distributed Architecture for Plaintext and Binary Object Serialisation
+### Mapping Software Architecture for Plaintext and Binary Object Serialisation

 ----------